 All of us have dealt with a backpack at some point in our lives.
 Remember loading up that crisp new backpack in fall, with anticipation for another school year.
-Backpacks are used to pack up emergency supplies as demonstrated in this article, camping gear and they are even popular to use as a diaper bag.
+Backpacks are used to pack up emergency supplies, camping gear and are even popular to use as a diaper bag.
 One backpack we may not realize we carry is an emotional backpack.
-What is an emotional backpack?
-Picture yourself carrying around an invisible backpack, every day.
-Inside that backpack are all of your life’s experiences.
-Some of these items are positive and light, while others are negative and heavy.

 What is in your backpack and how heavy is it?
-This is a particularly important consideration when it comes to survival since a big percentage of surviving is mental.
+The weight of your backpack is a particularly important consideration when it comes to self-reliance since a big percentage is mental.
 This lesson really hits home in one of my favorite survival books, The Unthinkable: Who Survives When Disaster Strikes — and Why.

-If you picture life as a long journey, your emotional backpack is right there, hanging off the back of your shoulders every day, no matter where you go.
-Your responsibility is to keep the backpack light enough for you to keep moving and progressing.
-Easy enough right?
-Not always so.
-We encounter personal setbacks, illness and death of loved ones, difficult co-workers, rude neighbors, unforeseen disasters and struggles in relationships.
-These things tend to weigh us down if we do not handle them when they happen, as my family did a number of years ago when we hit rock bottom.
-It seems easier to stuff them down in the backpack and worry about them later.
-This makes our packs heavy and our journey slow and miserable.
-We are not able to help ourselves or others if we are overloaded and miss out on the everyday joys of life.
+Yes, it can seem easier to stuff them down in the backpack and worry about them later, but that’s actually unhealthy and potentially dangerous.
+This maladaptive coping makes our packs heavy and our journey slow and miserable.
+We aren’t able to help ourselves or others if we are overloaded and miss out on the everyday joys of life.
 In fact, did you realize that not being emotionally healthy can be a threat to your ability to become self-reliant?

 To keep moving and be prepared for anything life throws at you, a light backpack is a must.
 Let’s look at what you should have in your emotional backpack.